-This is a first post of a mini-series dedicated to running Kubernetes hosted on AWS.
-First post will be about the considerations we have made when proposing production ready and Enterprise grade Kubernetes environment to our clients.
+This is the first post of a mini-series dedicated to running Kubernetes hosted on AWS.
+The first post will be about the considerations we have made when proposing a production-ready and Enterprise-grade Kubernetes environment to our clients.
 I will go more technical, with the tools and AWS services we are using, in the next blog post, here I will try to cover what problems we are solving.

-Below graph shows the Kubernetes Master components used for setting up a cluster.
-Will go thorough them one by one :
+The below graph shows the Kubernetes Master components used for setting up a cluster.
+Will go through them one by one:

 Backing up ETCD availability